FilBot3/filbot3.github.io/content/about.md

 ## Resources

-This site was made with [Hugo](https://gohugo.io) and the theme is [Archie](https://themes.gohugo.io/themes/archie/).
+This site was made with [Hugo](https://gohugo.io) and the theme is [Hugo Flex](https://themes.gohugo.io/themes/hugo-flex/).
 Automation is provided by [Taskfile](https://taskfile.dev) and [GitHub](https://github.com) for hosting the page and making this possible.